• Home

 1)Academy:

-Laya Bhava Dance Academy is a cultural academy dedicated to the preservation of traditional values in Indian art, especially in the field of Bharatanatyam dance.
+Laya Bhava Dance Academy is a cultural academy dedicated to the preservation of traditional values in Indian art, especially in the field of Bharatanatyam (indian classical) dance.
 Under Kirupanithy Ratneswaran's guidance, the institution has achieved national and international recognition for its unique style and perfection.
-Learn Indian Classical Dance (Bharata Natyam) in Markham, Scarborough, Toronto, Don Mills (North York), Brampton & Ajax.
+Learn Indian Classical Dance (Bharata Natyam) in Markham, Toronto, Don Mills (North York).

 2)Company: